darkoili/darkoili.github.io/README.md

 Darko Ilic.
 My email is darkoilic@lewisu.edu

 ## Credits
-[W3Schools HTML Tutorial](https://www.w3schools.com/html/) for the HTML template code.
+I used [W3Schools HTML Tutorial](https://www.w3schools.com/html/) for the HTML template code.

 ## License
 This project is licensed under the MIT License - please see the [LICENSE.md](LICENSE) file for details.